How Many Days to Spend in Tibet

 Related Tour:

-Tibet Train Tour: Marvel at the Scenic Qinghai-Tibet Railway
+9-11 Day Trip to Tibet by Train: Marvel at the Scenic Qinghai-Tibet Railway

 For travelers who wish to travel to Tibet by train and enjoy the beautiful landscape along with the Qinghai-Tibet railway, it would take about 7-12 days.
 The best starting train station is in Xining, which covers all the highlights along the train journey, but with the shortest train ride for about 21 hours.
 Travelers could also combine a Tibet train tour with a visit to other popular cities like Beijing, Xi’an, Chengdu, Chongqing, Lanzhou, etc.